| This is the 115th story of Our Life Logs |

-With this newfound understanding about life, I broke up with my girlfriend in 1974 the night I was supposed to meet her grandmother for the first time.
-I really loved the girl, and I felt bad about doing it to her, but I couldn’t live a lie anymore.
-That’s what any continuation of that relationship would have been.
-It was time to come out.
-I told my friend at work first, then my soon-to-be ex-girlfriend.
-Unfortunately, I didn’t consider how it might affect her at the time, because I was just so excited to finally have come to terms with who I was.
+With this newfound understanding about life, I felt it was time to come out.
+I couldn’t live a lie anymore.
+I told my friend at work first, and then broke up with my girlfriend at the time.
 I wanted to tell everyone because I was so excited that finally after all these years, I was happy.
-I realized, I could have felt that all my life, but I just didn’t have the right information about being gay.
 I had heard the good news and there was no turning back.
 Jeez.
 I, morose me, felt happy!

 I expected everyone would be just as excited as me, and some were.
 It didn’t come as a surprise to a lot of my friends.
 But not everyone thought this was a good thing.
 My newfound acceptance of my sexuality came as a tremendous shock to my mother.
 Having a gay son is not really a Jewish mother’s dream.
 But in my family, you have to love your kids no matter what.
-And she always had loved me.
+And she never stopped loving me.

 He said, “Cliff who?”

 To this day, he insists he was joking, but I don’t think so.
 In any case, we had breakfast and talked a lot.
-I told him I’d made up my mind to move to San Francisco.
+I told him I’d planned to move to San Francisco to start over.
 He suggested that he and I should get an apartment and be roommates.
-I tried to shut down that idea because I wanted to be alone.
+I tried to shut down that idea because I didn’t feel we knew each other well enough.
 He kept pushing it, so I told him that if he could find an apartment with a Julia Child kitchen and a Maxfield Parrish view, I’d agree.

 A few days later, I went back to New York.
-After a few weeks of being back, Julian called me to say he’d found a place.
+A few weeks after that, Julian called me to say he’d found a place.

 “It has a great view.
 I’m not sure if it’s the kind of kitchen Julia Child would want, but it’s a nice kitchen.”

-In 1999, I got into a great design program at UT Austin.
-Soon after graduation, I found a professor position at the University of Alabama in Birmingham (UAB).
-We moved to Alabama in 2002 and have been there ever since.
-I can honestly say that I’m still in love with Julian as much as I was in 1985.
-We’ve lived a happy life together where we follow each other’s ambitions.
 When gay marriage became legal in New York, we got married, but it didn’t feel any different for us (though we loved our wedding).
 We had been committed to each other for decades by that point.
 Our relationship didn’t change by the piece of paper.
-We already knew we were invested in each other for life.
 But I’ll tell you, there is nothing so sweet to me as two grooms on a wedding cake.

 I believe that the day I came out, I started living.
 It is not just a statement, coming out of the closet.
 It is entering a world full of possibility, honesty, humanity and love, and as Lin-Manuel Miranda said so eloquently in Hamilton, “Love is love is love is love.”

 It’s not just about being gay, it’s about being honest.
-When you’re honest, you can succeed in all parts of your life.
 I was allowing myself to be deprived of happiness because I was worried about not being “normal.”
 I see now that being normal is different for everyone, and my version of normal is very nice.